 Consideration 2: Prioritize Something You’re Interested In

-That being said, there are students who still would rather pursue something else.
+That being said, there are students who still prefer to pursue something else.
 After all, you have the rest of your career to study biology and the human body.
 For those students with a burning interest in political science, the humanities, art, or Asian history, by all means follow that passion.

 Consideration 3: Preparation for Medical School

-As a pre-med at UCLA, I chose Neuroscience as my major.
+As a premed at UCLA, I chose neuroscience as my major.
 The brain, after all, is the sexiest organ in the human body and one of life’s greatest mysteries—it was something I was and still am deeply interested in.
-It was a biological science major, so the overlap with my pre-requisites was nice.
+It was a biological science major, so the overlap with my prerequisites was nice.
 And finally, it was tough.
-In fact, during my time, Neuroscience and Bioengineering were considered the two most challenging premed majors.
+In fact, during my time, neuroscience and bioengineering were considered the two most challenging premed majors.

-And you can do the same!
-That’s why I started Med School Insiders – to help you learn the ingredients to success in both your personal and professional life.
+Med School Insiders was started to help premeds and medical students learn the ingredients to success in both their personal and professional life.
 These are things that took me years of studying, optimizing, and experimenting to figure out.
-In the end, they helped me become wildly successful and I know they can do the same for you.
+In the end, they helped me become incredibly successful, and I know they can do the same for you.